We See You

 Basel (small formations):

-Anouk Neyens (saxophone), Luca Manzo (piano), Marina Tantanozi (flute), Sabine Vogel (flute), Christian Moser (oud), Ed Williams (clavichord), Thomas Canna (percussion), Biliana Voutchkova (violin), Natalie Peters (voice), Stefano Grasso (percussion), Sabine Vogel (Flute), Andrea Neumann (inside Piano)
+Luca Manzo (piano), Marina Tantanozi (flute), Sabine Vogel (flute), Christian Moser (oud), Ed Williams (clavichord), Thomas Canna (percussion), Biliana Voutchkova (violin), Alicja Pilarczyk (violin), Natalie Peters (voice), Stefano Grasso (percussion), Andrea Neumann (prepared piano)

 Geneva – Insub Collectif:

-Anouck Genton (violin), Anna Kaisa Meklin (viola da gamba), Antoine Läng (voice), Christophe Berthet (saxophone), Cyril Bondi (percussion), d’incise (electronics), Raphaël Ortis (electric bass), Rodolphe Loubatière (drums), Violeta Motta (flute)
+Anouck Genton (violin), Anna Kaisa Meklin (viola da gamba), Antoine Läng (voice), Christophe Berthet (saxophone), Cyril Bondi (percussion), d’incise (electronics), Raphaël Ortis (electric bass), Esther Vaucher (saxophone), Violeta Motta (flute), Natalie Peters (voice)